xiaoyuwang1120/instacart-analytics/getstarted.md

-1. First let's start analyzing from **users** aspect, considering below features:
+1.First let's start analyzing from **users** aspect, considering below features:

 ## a.
 How many orders did they make?